-POV on our specification process
+POV on our specification process by INDESIGNLIVE

 “Alona Klaro, founder of Klaro Industrial Design (KID), has set her sights on shaking up the specification game.
 As a product designer with expertise in office furniture, Klaro is looking to bring the “slow fashion” approach to fit outs and interiors, paving a way for commercial designers to address the evolving needs of modern workplaces while prioritising sustainability and local industry.